Update-Efficient Error-Correcting Product-Matrix Codes: Conclusion

 \section{Conclusion}

 In this work, we proposed new encoding and decoding schemes for the $[n,d]$ error-correcting MSR and MBR codes that generalize the previously proposed codes in~\cite{HAN12-INFOCOM}.
-Through both theoretical analysis and numerical simulations, we demonstrated the superb error correction capability, low update complexity and low computation complexity of the new codes.
+Through both theoretical analysis and numerical simulations, we demonstrated the superior error correction capability, low update complexity and low computation complexity of the new codes.

-It is easy to see that there is a trade-off between the update complexity and error correction capability of regenerating codes.
-In this work, we fist find good error-correcting regenerating codes and then optimize their update complexity.
+Clearly, there is a trade-off between the update complexity and error correction capability of regenerating codes.
+In this work, we found encoders of product-matrix regenerating codes and then optimized their update complexity.
 Possible future work includes the study of encoding schemes that first design regenerating codes with good update complexity and then optimize their error correction capability.

+The least update-complexity codes in this work minimize the maximum number of nonzero elements in all rows of the generation matrix, but they do not minimize the number of symbol updates when a single data symbol is modified.
+For instance, due to symmetry requirement on the information vector, two symbols need to be updated in the information vector during the encoding process for a single modified symbol in some cases.
+Another possible future work is to seek codes with the least number of updated encoded symbols.